Transcription Courses and Classes Overview

 Advanced Medical Transcription

 Medical transcribers encounter complex medical vocabulary daily.
 It is therefore crucial that they understand how to spell, pronounce and define medical terms related to diseases, diagnostic procedures, laboratory tests and medications.
 Introductory medical terminology courses expose medical transcription students to prefixes, suffixes and word roots commonly found in medical language and are usually offered at the beginning of a degree program.
-Many schools also require students to pass an advanced medical terminology course later in the program.

 Proficient medical transcribers must be able to type quickly and accurately.
 Many degree programs require students to reach typing speeds of between 30 and 40 words per minute.
 Diagnostic tests administered in typing proficiency courses allow students to identify their speed and accuracy deficiencies.
 Instructors then run corrective drills.